 Like many of its customers, Lexmark faced the challenge of managing a variety of print servers, which put pressure on IT resources and took administrators away from other critical tasks.
 Managing 120 locations and 110 servers dedicated to print, along with 13,000 end users, meant the company spent significant time and money supporting server maintenance.

-The organisation knew that moving to a cloud print solution could eliminate a portion of physical print servers, streamline print environment management and increase security across the network.
-According to Ed Buhler, Lexmark Global Manager for IT, gaining centralised control of print servers could drive productivity and minimise security breach risks.
+The organization knew that moving to a cloud print solution could eliminate a portion of physical print servers, streamline print environment management and increase security across the network.
+According to Ed Buhler, Lexmark Global Manager for IT, gaining centralized control of print servers could drive productivity and minimize security breach risks.

 “Having fewer devices means fewer devices to patch, so we can react faster to a potential cybercrime or virus.
 It also means less upgrades and fewer devices that aren’t controlled by IT, which often end up being shared drive servers containing data we cannot control,” says Buhler.

 Lexmark’s migration to Cloud Print Management has yielded positive results.
 The solution simplifies the experience for users with a single print driver that can print to any device within the enterprise.
 If a user moves to a different role or new location in the company, there is no need to delete old print drivers and add new ones.